Venice, la Serenissima

 But, Padua was also home to a rather celebrated sinner – Rinaldo degli Scrovegni.
 Singled out by Dante in Canto XVII of his Inferno as a sinner being punished for usury, Rinaldo must have realized that being placed in hell in the most-largely-circulating piece of literature of the time was not very good P.R. for his bank.
 Usury, or lending money at exorbitant interest rates, was a common practice amongst medieval banks.
 It was actually Rinaldo’s son, Enrico, who would eventually try to publicly expiate his family’s sins by paying for the construction and decoration of my absolute favorite work of art – the Scrovegni Chapel.

-Enrico spared no expense in showing the world that the wealth accumulated by his family bank was also being used to glorify God.
+Enrico spared no expense in the showing the world that the wealth accumulated by his family bank was also being used to glorify God.
 And so he called to Florence to hire Giotto, the most important painter of the century, to decorate the chapel in fresco.
 The result was one of the most innovative and entertaining painting cycles in history.
 I like to refer to Giotto as the “Alfred Hitchcock of the Middle Ages”, and the psychology, drama and suspense of his paintings are not only absolutely singular for his time, but also collectively represent the seminal motion picture in history.

 After mulling over all the holy relics and sublime paintings, don’t forget to try the local cocktail – the spritz!
 Prosecco mixed with either Campari or Aperol, and a splash of soda water.
 Instead of Campari or Aperol, the locals prefer a type of liquor named “Select”, which can only be found in the Veneto region.
 And there is nothing better to accompany a spritz than some local fish fry!